Load-in & load-out

 Guiria’s local port would be ideal, as it is located 20 kilometers from the site and the nearest alternative, Guanta, was 350 kilometers away and had its own logistical challenges.
-However this port was found unsuitable: its shallow draught did not allow the use of a heavy lift vessel.
+However, this port was found unsuitable: its shallow draft did not allow the use of a heavy lift vessel.
 And its ground bearing capacity was too limited to accommodate a conventional crane with sufficient lifting capacity,

 For a more efficient cargo flow, the turbines and generators were first consolidated in Texas before shipping to Guiria.
 The transformers arrived at the same location via Trinidad.

 Meanwhile, in Guiria, the MTC15 had turned the port into a heavy-lifting terminal.
 Once offloaded, the cargo was transported by road to the plant site.